Kingdom of Galicia and Lodomeria: From 1809 to 1860

 The 1820s and 1830s were periods of bureaucratic rule that was overseen by Vienna.
 Most administrative positions were filled by German speakers, including German-speaking Czechs.
-After the failure of the November insurrection in Russian Poland in 1830–31, in which a few thousand Galician volunteers participated, many Polish refugees arrived in Galicia.
+After the failure of the November Uprising in Russian Poland in 1830–1831, in which a few thousand Galician volunteers participated, many Polish refugees arrived in Galicia.
 The late 1830s period was rife with Polish conspiratorial organizations whose work culminated in the unsuccessful Galician insurrection of 1846.
 This uprising was easily put down by the Austrians with the help of a Galician peasantry that remained loyal to the emperor.
 The uprising occurred in the Polish-populated part of Galicia.
 Polish manorial gentry supported or were sympathetic to plans for an uprising to establish an independent Polish state, but peasants on the manorial estates of western Galicia, reduced to misery by poor harvests, saw little advantage for themselves in a free Poland.
 Instead, they seized the opportunity to rise against the institution of serfdom by killing many of the estate owners.
-With the collapse of the uprising for a free Poland, the city of Kraków lost its semi-autonomy and was integrated into the Austrian Empire under the title of a Grand Duchy.
-In practice, it was administered by the Austrian authorities as if it was part of Galicia.
+With the collapse of the uprising for a free Poland, the city of Kraków lost its semi-autonomy and was integrated into the Austrian Empire under the title of a grand duchy.
+In practice, it was administered by the Austrian authorities as if it were part of Galicia.